 All that considered, what about an energy monitor for Christmas?
 No-one would argue it’s the most exciting or romantic of gifts, but it could be just what a thrifty loved-one is waiting to get in their stocking.
 In fact, you could argue it’s the definitive ‘for life, not just for Christmas’ gift – every time the figures are checked, the recipient will associate you with their (hopefully) reducing energy bills.

-For the tech-savvy cycling obsessive, the pedal-powered head and tail light-meets-phone charger could be the Christmas surprise they’ve been waiting for.
+For the tech-savvy cycling obsessive, these pedal-powered head and tail light-meets-phone chargers could be the Christmas surprise they’ve been waiting for.